NIteshx2/UltimateSecurityCam/README.md

 - This is a security camera software which detects any intruder and alerts the owner .
 - This is the basic prototype , we'll make it un-hack-able by using microphone and eliminiting every possible hack to fool our software.
+- Many issues are up-for-grabs.
+Check them out from issues tab.

 ### Technologies used :
 - Python 3.6